Sage (Marvel Comics): X-Treme X-Men

-After the X-Men learn of Destiny's prophetic diaries, the Books of Truth, Storm forms a splinter group that leaves the X-Mansion to hunt down the missing volumes.
-Sage is one of her first recruits.
-While the X-Treme team primarily makes use of her analytical skills, her mutant power to "jump-start" other mutants' abilities is used in a few critical junctures: saving Beast's life by mutating him into a more animalistic, feline form; allowing Rogue temporary access and control of all powers she had ever absorbed; restoring Gambit's powers after injuries had overloaded them, and unlocking Slipstream's latent teleportation powers.
-During this period she forms a strong working relationship with Bishop in solving cases, most notably when the two briefly return to the X-Mansion to help investigate the attempted murder of Emma Frost.

-After the prophecies of the diaries are determined to be (apparently) invalid, the group still remains separate from the main team of X-Men due to differences in philosophy with Xavier.
+After the X-Men learn of Destiny's prophetic diaries, Storm forms a splinter group to hunt down the missing volumes, with Sage as one of her first recruits.
+After the prophecies of the diaries are determined to be apparently invalid, the group remains separate from the main team of X-Men due to differences in philosophy with Xavier.
 Storm petitions various world governments for official recognition as a mutant unit for policing mutant activity.
-Granted this authority, her unit is dubbed the X-Treme Sanctions Executive (X.S.E), and Sage becomes an officer of this unit.
-Although initially more mobile, the X.S.E. eventually returns to the X-Mansion as its base of operations.
-Sage's tenure with the team is abruptly ended when she rejoins the Hellfire Club to keep an eye on Sunspot (who has become the new Lord Imperial) to make sure he is not corrupted by power as Sebastian was.
+Granted this authority, her unit is dubbed the X-Treme Sanctions Executive (X.S.E), with Sage becoming an officer in the group.
+Sage's tenure with the team is abruptly ended when she rejoins the Hellfire Club to keep an eye on Sunspot, who has become Lord Imperial.